Arizona Installation Prices Contact Me For An Arizona Pool Installation Quote My News Letter For Above Ground Pool Owners

 LX Oval Pool Review

 This is 15 x 30 LX Oval Above Ground Pool.
 It's the salt water version of an Aqua Leader, by Wilbar, pool.
 These are popular pools purchased from the Pool Factory online.
-Here we will take a look at some of installation steps for an oval pool and my comments.
+Here we will take a look at some of the installation steps for an oval pool and my comments.

 The overall quality of this pool is about as good as it gets.
 Everything is solid and fits the way it should.
 The bottom rails are plenty big enough to firmly hold the pool wall.
 The service panel is a nice addition, especially if you are using salt water.

 This page covers the oval part of this Aqua Leader pool.
 Round pools are a lot easier, the ovals take a lot more time and attention to detail.
 Follow the instructions to assemble the brace assemblies, these photos show how I set them.
-While not exactly according to the instructions it combines my fifty years experience and modifies the manufacturers directions just a little, only because I know exactly what works and what doesn't.
+While not exactly according to the instructions it combines my many years experience and modifies the manufacturers directions just a little, only because I know exactly what works and what doesn't.

 LX Oval Pool Site Layout

 I start with a very simple layout of the pool size.
 I stick a screwdriver into the ground at each end of the 30' length and one in the middle at the 15' mark.
 I do the same side to side.
 I now have 5 screwdrivers marking the pool area giving me a good overview of the pool footprint.
 Next I set up the laser level and check the pool side to side and end to end, now I can get the pool area leveled to within an inch.
+When leveling I start by going beyond the pool size by a couple of feet in all directions.
+At this point the only screw driver I need is the one I set marking the dead center of the pool.
+Everything else is done off of this point.

 LX Oval Pool String Line